avr-rust/book.avr-rust.com/src/003-building-a-crate-for-avr.md

 In summary, there are two options:

-  * Use `rustc --target=avr-unknown-gnu-atmega328` to use the default, builtin GCC based target for ATmega328
+  * Use `rustc --target=avr-unknown-gnu-atmega328` to use the default, built-in GCC based target for ATmega328
-  * Or use `rustc --target=my-custom-avr-target.json` with either a JSON file adapted from the builtin `avr-unknown-gnu-atmega328` target above, or otherwise build the file you wish manually to avoid the default path entirely.
+  * Or use `rustc --target=my-custom-avr-target.json` with either a JSON file adapted from the built-in `avr-unknown-gnu-atmega328` target above, or otherwise build the file you wish manually to avoid the default path entirely.

+## Using the right Rust compiler

-## Make sure you use the nightly version of Rust, not the default stable channel
+Make sure you use the `nightly` version of Rust, not the default stable channel.

-The best way to ensure a crate is using the Nightly compiler is to run `rustup override set nightly` inside a terminal within the root directory of the crate.
-After this is done, `cargo` will by-default use the AVR-enabled Nightly compiler any time `cargo` is used within the directory tree of the crate.
+The best way to ensure a crate is using the `nightly` compiler is to run `rustup override set nightly` inside a terminal within the root directory of the crate.
+After this is done, `cargo` will by default use the AVR-enabled Nightly compiler any time `cargo` is used within the directory tree of the crate.

 ## Compiling a crate

-To compile and link an executable crate for AVR, run the following:
+Depending on the option you selected from above, you can compile and link the executable crate for AVR with either of the commands below.

-Using the builtin `avr-unknown-gnu-atmega328` target:
+If you used the builtin `avr-unknown-gnu-atmega328` target, run:

 ```bash
 cargo build -Z build-std=core --target avr-unknown-gnu-atmega328 --release
 ```

-Using a custom target specification JSON:
+If you used a custom target specification JSON, run:

 ```bash
 cargo build -Z build-std=core --target /path/to/my-custom-avr-target.json --release